NuteBurn/nuteburn.github.io/notes.md

 ## Drying

-* Dry period 7-14 days
-* Dry room environment 65-69 F
-* RH 50-58%
-* Buds should feel "crispy" and stems should snap when bent
-* BuildaSoil says 60/60/16
+* __60/60/16__
   * 60 Degrees
   * 60 % RH
   * 16 Days

+* Buds should feel "crispy" and stems should snap when bent
+* I've had success moving the plants to a yellow top bin for the last few days to help preserve the ideal drying conditions longer.

 ## Curring